top of page

 • Physical symptoms like fatigue, headaches, or digestive issues

-Some people develop Post-Traumatic Stress Disorder (PTSD), a condition where symptoms persist and significantly interfere with daily life.
+In some cases, individuals may develop Post-Traumatic Stress Disorder (PTSD).
+This condition is characterized by persistent symptoms that significantly interfere with daily life.

 The Body Remembers

-Trauma is not just “in your head.”
-Research shows that traumatic experiences can become stored in the body.
-That’s why someone might feel shaky or sick when reminded of a past event — even if they can’t explain why.
-The body’s stress response becomes stuck in “survival mode,” often long after the danger has passed.
+Trauma is not just "in your head."
+Research shows that traumatic experiences can be stored in the body.
+A person may feel shaky or sick when reminded of a past event, even without an explanation.
+The body’s stress response can become stuck in “survival mode,” often continuing long after the danger has passed.

 Healing From Trauma

-The good news is: trauma can be healed.
-While the impact can feel overwhelming or isolating, many people recover with the right support.
-Healing might involve:
+The good news is that trauma can be healed.
+Although its effects may feel overwhelming, many recover with the right support and tools.
+Healing may involve several approaches:

-• Supportive relationships – feeling seen and safe with others
+• Supportive Relationships: Feeling seen and safe with others is crucial for recovery.

-• Reconnecting with the body - through movement, breathwork, or yoga
+• Reconnecting with the Body: Engaging in movement, breathwork, or yoga helps individuals reconnect with their physical selves.

 Final Thoughts

-Trauma is more common than many of us realise, and it’s not a sign of weakness.
-It’s a human response to something deeply overwhelming.
-If you or someone you know is struggling with the effects of trauma, reaching out for support is a powerful first step toward healing.
+Trauma is more common than many realize.
+It’s not a sign of weakness but rather a human response to overwhelming experiences.
+If you or someone you know is struggling with the effects of trauma, reaching out for support can be a powerful first step toward healing.
+Everyone deserves the chance to be heard and to heal in a safe environment.

 Comments